March 8, 2022

 As I continued to climb up Mica Mountain, my view of the desert below became more expansive.
 Tucson seemed impossibly far away, even though I knew I’d see it again.

-Last night I’d mentally built this climb up Mica Mountain to be an incredibly difficult task.
-But, it really wasn’t horrible.
+I’d mentally built this climb up Mica Mountain to be an incredibly difficult task.
+But it wasn’t horrible.
 It was just long… 14.5 miles of gradually climbing from 3,100’ elevation at the park boundary up to where the trail crests the mountain at 8,600’.
-But as long as I kept moving, I’d eventually make it there.
+Yet, I knew I’d eventually make it there as long as I kept moving forward.

-Around 10:30 am, I crested a false summit just below 5,500’ feet and was rewarded with some relatively flat hiking along some rocks.
-And then I was suddenly upon a wide creek with evenly-spaced boulders to hop across the water.
-And then I suddenly realized that I’d reached Grass Shack campground.
+Around 10:30 am, I crested a false summit just below 5,500 feet and was rewarded with some relatively flat hiking along some rocks.
+Then I was suddenly upon a wide creek with evenly-spaced boulders to hop across the water, only to suddenly realize that I’d reached Grass Shack campground.

 Wait a second…I was there already?
 I just hiked 8.6 miles uphill before 10:30 am?
 My confidence was boosted immensely with the realization that my day was nearly half over already.